SarunasRamonas/godotTask/README.md

 ## KNOWN BUG and lack of feature

 **#1**
-RGB values being off and increasing offset over the duration of the video, espacially leading to no RGB values being obtainable after a certain point.
-I suspect this issue may be related to my use of frame seeking.
-When seeking to a specific frame, it's possible that it does not land precisely on the requested frame.
+The RGB values may be off, with the offset increasing over the duration of the video.
+This may lead to the inability to obtain RGB values after a certain point.
+This issue is suspected to be related to frame seeking inaccuracies, where seeking to a specific frame may not land precisely on the requested frame.

 **#2**
 The task was to visualize row[] and col[] as 1D textures.
 However, Godot does not yet support 1D textures, and despite attempting various workarounds, I have not been able to resolve this issue.
 As an alternative, I have implemented a shader that visualizes animation using two colors selected by the user from row[] and col[].